 This page deals with possible legal arguments that any stammer counts as a ‘disability’ within the Equality Act (or previously the DDA) – unless it has no effect on fluency in normal day-to-day activities.
-These arguments are significantly strengthened by Guidance, but we will have to see what view tribunals take of the issue.
+These arguments are strengthened by Guidance in 2011, but we will have to see what view tribunals take of the issue.

 Equality Act and 2011 Guidance